PromoterPredict/PromoterStrengthPredictorML/README.md

 Contribution Guidelines

 * Model.py is the standalone.
-Install dependencies and execute at the OS prompt:
+Install latest versiosn of numpy, Biopython and matplotplib and execute at the OS prompt:

   $python model.py